Who Are You?

 It happened that while Yeshua was praying in a certain place, after He finished, one of His disciples said to Him, “Lord, teach us to pray [proseuchomai] just as John [the Essene] taught his disciples” -Luke 11:1-4.

 The New Testament Greek word [proseuchomai] is a verb that denotes the act of praying and/or meditating.
 Essentially, communicating with God.
-It is a broad word that encompasses various forms of prayer, including supplication, intercession, thanksgiving, meditation, contemplation, and direct worship through the directed and intentional act of speaking to God with a sense of reverence and devotion."
-Not only is such benificial, spiritually it is imperitive.
+It is a broad word encompassing various forms of prayer, including supplication, intercession, thanksgiving, meditation, contemplation, and direct worship through the intentional act of speaking to God with a sense of reverence and devotion."
+Not only is it beneficial, but spiritually, it is imperative.
+If one loves another one desires to spend time together.
+How much more do we desire time with our beloved God.

 But like everything else, the conscious mind operates under the influence of the triguna: Goodness, passion, and ignorance.
-To silence the mind and discover spiritual communion with the Beloved can be difficult.
-This is why Yeshua's students said, "teach us how toi do it!"
+To silence the mind and discover spiritual communion with the Beloved can be difficult because of the paradigms we inherit from our cultures.
+This is why Yeshua's students said, "teach us how to do it!"
 People are always thinking about so many things.
-But as Sri Krisha assures Arjuna and as Yeshua assured his hearers, it is possible.
+But as Sri Krisha assures Arjuna, and as Yeshua assures his hearers, direct communion with God is possible.

 Bhagavad Gita 6:34: The mind is restless, O Krishna, turbulent, strong, and obstinate.
 I think that restraining it must be more difficult than restraining the wind.